LogicTree: Structured Proof Exploration for Coherent and Rigorous Logical Reasoning with Large Language Models: Ethics Statement and Broader Impact

 \section{Ethics Statement and Broader Impact}

 Our work adheres to the Code of Ethics.
 All utilized methods, models, and datasets are properly cited.
 The datasets used in our experiments are publicly available, and our research does not involve any private or sensitive information.
 We confirm that our use of datasets and LLMs aligns with their intended purposes and usage guidelines.
-For broader impacts, our framework contributes to the development of interpretable and automated reasoning systems.
-This line of work may extend to real-world applications that require rigorous, multi-step decision-making.
+A potential risk of our framework lies in the misuse of its outputs in high-stakes domains without sufficient validation or expert review, as LLMs cannot always guarantee fully correct outputs.
+Nevertheless, when properly applied, our framework contributes to the development of interpretable and automated reasoning systems.
+Our work has the potential to extend to real-world applications that require rigorous, multi-step decision-making.